+June 2020.
+Interest on each of these Senior Notes is payable semi-annually in June and December.
 Our 3.30% Senior Notes, with a principal amount of \$400 million, were issued in September 2017 with interest paid semi-annually in March and September.
-Our 3.25% Senior Notes, with a principal amount of \$250 million, were issued in December 2012 with interest paid semi-annually in June and December